 You can also take a virtual campus tour to get a sense of what UC Irvine and Irvine are like without leaving home.

 First-Year Applications are Due

-The deadline for Fall first-year applications to UCI is Nov 30.
+The deadline for Fall first-year applications to UC Irvine is Nov 30.

-The deadline for Fall transfer applications to UCI is Nov 30.
+The deadline for Fall transfer applications to UC Irvine is Nov 30.

 Check the school website for more information about deadlines for specific programs or special admissions programs

 Complete your profile to get your personalized, AI-calculated prediction score.

 Composite SAT Range